flutter/website/src/docs/development/tools/android-studio.md

 ### Known issues and feedback

-Important known issues that may impact your experience are documented in the [Flutter plugin README][] file.
+Important known issues that might impact your experience are documented in the [Flutter plugin README][] file.

 All known bugs are tracked in the issue trackers: